Psionyc/overfunded/Readme.md

 - Percentage Calculation
 - Approve and TransferFrom

 **Hardhat Node**: This is probably the most daunting error of the entire development process...
 The error makes it that calls made to a smart contract are unidentified...
-The easiest solution is to move to a cloud network like polygon mainnet or mumbai testnet [(Solution Link)](https://ethereum.stackexchange.com/questions/124235/providererror-error-transaction-reverted-function-selector-was-not-recognized)
+The easiest solution is to move to a cloud network like ftm mainnet or FTM-testnet [(Solution Link)](https://ethereum.stackexchange.com/questions/124235/providererror-error-transaction-reverted-function-selector-was-not-recognized)

 **Storage vs Memory**: During contract development it occurred to me that some specific data on the contract wasn't updating and after a few hours of research I found out that storage is to be used instead of memory.Memory duplicates the data while storage points to the original data